 5. Sleigh

-Sleigh Beds are named because their similarity to a sled and include gracefully curved or scrolled footboards and headboards connected by rails.
+A sleigh bed is named for its similarity to a sled and includes gracefully curved or scrolled footboards and headboards connected by rails.
 Sleigh beds are reminiscent of the dramatic French and American Empire periods of the early nineteenth century, and they would be an ideal accent to classic bedroom designs.
 While classic sleigh beds are built of rich woods, many homeowners are now choosing for soft, feminine upholstered versions that lighten the contours of the otherwise massive and ornate frame.

 Leave a comment